UltraCart/rest_api_v2_sdk_javascript/docs/ChargebackApi.md

 <a name="updateChargeback"></a>
 # **updateChargeback**
-> ChargebackDisputeResponse updateChargeback(chargeback, chargebackDisputeOid, opts)
+> ChargebackDisputeResponse updateChargeback(chargeback, chargeback_dispute_oid, opts)

 Update a chargeback